 Where to Stay?

 Chicago is the third largest city in the United States, so there’s no shortage of places to stay here.
 But you want something that’s in a safe, convenient neighborhood.
-And if you’re anything like me, you want something within your price range.
+And if you’re anything like me, you want something within your price range for your Chicago itinerary.